For your convenience, a PDF version of the Student Handbook for Financial Aid 2019-2020 has been created in addition to this webpage.

 Federal Direct PLUS Loan Program

 Federal PLUS loans are available to parents of dependent undergraduate students enrolled at least half-time.
 The parent borrowing through this program must be a U.S. Citizen or an eligible non-citizen and must not have an adverse credit history.
 The interest rate is fixed each year.
-For the 2017-18 year, this rate is 7.0%.
-Please be advised that there is an origination fee (approximately 4.264%) which may include an up-front rebate on these loans.
+Please be advised there is an origination fee (approximately 4%) which may include an up-front rebate on these loans.
 Repayment options vary based on the choice made by the parent at the time of application.

 Note: For Parent PLUS loans, forbearances and deferments are available if you qualify; contact DL Servicing at 1-800-848-0979 for more information.